Listen to the Episode:

 Last month we had the great food and menu episode and the response was great.
 Thanks for all the feedback and items shared relating to food stories, menus, and anything else.
 It sure was fun to sift through and see how much everybody enjoyed it!

 - Zach wrote in about the breakfast at the Top of the World.
 His mother chimed in on this memory and confirmed this as well.
 Thanks so much for the help Zach!
-Brian also discusses the champagne brunch up there, which was also confirmed.
+Brian discusses there was also a champagne brunch up there, which was also confirmed by Bioreconstruct.

-- Finally, Bioreconstruct reaches out about the question we had last month, regarding the Peoplemover and where it is stored.
+Finally, Bioreconstruct reaches out about the question we had last month, regarding the Peoplemover and where it is stored.
 Well, he took a look for us and informed us of what he found.
-How gives us some more info on this and we discuss in detail.
+They are all still laid out on the tracks, the way they were when MK shut down.
+They came to the conclusion the wheels on them probably stop them from being blown off and that there is nothing electrical on the cars, just a little bit of mechanics in the doors that would be damaged.
 Take a listen to last month’s episode if you would like to get caught up with us.

 Right to the mailbag this month!
 The bag is full and we love that!
 Every month, you can possibly get on the show, so be sure to write to us at email@example.com.